NCAR/python-tutorial/pages/part1_1.rst

    And remember to close your datafile.

-   Comments in Python are indicated with a hash, as you can see in the first line # Read the data file.
+   Comments in Python are indicated with a hash, as you can see in the first line `# Read the data file`.
 Comments are ignored by the interpreter.

 18. And test your script again by typing: